Shi Hu: Late reign

 In 348, the conflict between Shi Xuan and Shi Tao came to a horrible resolution.
 After a dispute over Shi Tao's building of a palace named Xuanguang Palace (宣光殿) -- since that name violated the naming taboo on Shi Xuan's name—Shi Xuan assassinated Shi Tao and considered assassinating Shi Hu as well.
 Shi Hu quickly suspected Shi Xuan, and his suspicions were fanned by that Shi Xuan showed no sign of mourning for Shi Tao.
 He detained Shi Xuan and arrested his followers, discovering the assassination plot.
 He planned to execute Shi Xuan, despite opposition from the Buddhist monk Fu Tucheng, whose prophecies he had respected greatly and who had predicted that Shi Xuan's death would bring great disaster on the empire.
 Indeed, he carried out a most cruel execution of Shi Xuan.
 Shi Xuan was placed near a wooden platform with a ladder leading up to it.
 His hairs and tongue were then pulled out, and then he was dragged up the ladder onto the platform.
 A rope was threaded through his pierced jaw, and then he was hoisted onto a wooden pyre.
 His hands and feet were then cut off, his eyes gouged out, and his abdomen sliced open and entrails allowed to flow out—as how Shi Tao appeared at his death.
 Then, a great fire was set on the pyre, and Shi Xuan was burned to death.
+This did not quell Shi Hu's anger, and he ordered the ashes to be scattered among the famous roads, allowing people, horses, and carriages to trample them.
 Shi Xuan's mother Empress Du was reduced to commoner status, and Shi Xuan's wife, concubines, and sons were all executed, including his youngest, whom Shi Hu was holding in his arms and was considering pardoning—but the executioner grabbed the child out of Shi Hu's arms and executed him.
 Shi Hu, shocked by his young grandson's death, grew ill.
-Shi Xuan's subordinates were executed as well, and the crown prince's guards were exiled to Liang Province (涼州, modern eastern Gansu).
+Shi Xuan's subordinates were executed and dismembered as well, and threw the bodies into the Zhang River, and the crown prince's guards were exiled to Liang Province (涼州, modern eastern Gansu).

 Later that year, Shi Hu considered a new heir.
-Of his sons, Shi Bin (石斌) the Duke of Yan and Shi Zun the Duke of Pengcheng were considered the most capable, but under the advice of Zhang Chai, who understood Shi Hu's fear of yet another son rebelling and took advantage of it by suggesting that the reasons why his prior crown princes rebelled was because their mothers were of low birth, Shi Hu instead give title to his youngest son Shi Shi (石世) the Duke of Qi crown prince, and his mother Consort Liu the youngest daughter of the Han Zhao emperor Liu Yao, empress.
+Of his sons, Shi Bin (石斌) the Duke of Yan and Shi Zun the Duke of Pengcheng were considered the most capable, but under the advice of Zhang Chai, who understood Shi Hu's fear of yet another son rebelling and took advantage of it by suggesting that the reasons why his prior crown princes rebelled was because their mothers were of low birth, Shi Hu instead give title to his youngest son Shi Shi the Duke of Qi crown prince, and his mother Consort Liu the youngest daughter of the Former Zhao emperor Liu Yao, empress.